The NFL & CTE — What Can Foundational Correction Do?

-The NFL season is officially over with the Tampa Bay Buccaneers winning the Super Bowl for the second time in their franchise history.
-If you’ve followed the league recently, you may know that concussions have been a huge area of concern.
-The possible progression from concussions to CTE (chronic traumatic encephalopathy) is a heated debate and appeared in the 2015 movie Concussion.
+The NFL season is officially over, with the Tampa Bay Buccaneers winning the Super Bowl for the second time in their franchise history.
+If you’ve followed the league recently, you may know that concussions have been a massive area of concern.
+The possible progression from concussions to CTE (chronic traumatic encephalopathy) is heated and appeared in the 2015 movie Concussion.

-The movie features Will Smith (Dr. Bennet Omalu) as a pathologist who made the first discovery of this debilitating condition.
-Former players are suffering from the damaging effects include dementia, headaches, depression and much more.
+The movie features Will Smith (Dr. Bennet Omalu) as a pathologist who first discovered this debilitating condition.
+Former players suffer from damaging effects, including dementia, headaches, depression, and much more.

 Jim McMahon’s Story of Foundational Correction

-Recently, ESPN featured retired Chicago Bear NFL quarterback Jim McMahon in a documentary that described his struggles with CTE.
+Recently, ESPN featured retired Chicago Bear NFL quarterback Jim McMahon in a documentary describing his CTE struggles.
 Featured in the story was McMahon receiving a non-traditional form of chiropractic care called Foundational Correction.

 I couldn’t see very well, I couldn’t talk very well.
 All I wanted to do was lay down.